 Our Mission Statement

 In 2011, 14-year-old Andee Poulos had just returned to school from holiday break when a severe headache turned out to be internal bleeding from an extremely rare acquired brain injury called a Arteriovenous Malformation (AVM).
 As typical with non-traumatic acquired brain injuries, the AVM went undetected until a ruptured caused sudden internal bleeding within the brain.
-Those first weeks in January became months of stays in neurointensive care units at Emory University, and journeys around the country for intensive rehabilitation and long stays at specialty hospitals as far as Houston and Boston.

-With the same steadfast resolve as Andee, a wide circle of friends and family formed Andee’s Army Foundation, a 501 c3 non profit organization, in 2011 to identify and help families of children with non-traumatic acquired brain injuries who are in most need of a safety net for transportation, lodging, day care, meals, and incidental expenses associated with long commutes and lengthy hospital stays.
+With the same steadfast resolve as Andee, a wide circle of friends and family formed Andee’s Army Inc., a 501 c3 non profit organization, in 2011 to identify and help families of children with non-traumatic acquired brain injuries who are in most need of a safety net for transportation, lodging, day care, meals, and incidental expenses associated with long commutes and lengthy hospital stays.